Published: April 2022 | Report Code: 12289 | Available Format: PDF

 Segments Covered |

-The North American data center market was the largest contributor, with over 40% of the market share, in the year 2021.
-Additionally, the region will grow with a CAGR of approximately 3%.
-The U.S. has over 2,600 such centers, many of these in northern California, where many IT firms, such as Google, Facebook, Uber, Twitter, and Yelp, are headquartered.
+In North America, the U.S. holds the leading position, and it will grow with a CAGR of 8.4%, attributed to the existence of a large number of data centers.
+The U.S. has over 2,600 such centers, many of these in northern California, where many IT firms, such as Facebook, Google, Uber, Yelp, and Twitter, are headquartered.
 North America also has highly advanced, extensive, and efficient technological infrastructure.

 Furthermore, the region's investment in research and development is quite strong, which will lead to the establishment of next-generation centers that are more technologically advanced and efficient in terms of managing information.
 It is also home to multiple data center infrastructure providers, which is a major contributor to the region's rapid expansion and market share.

 The COVID-19 pandemic has contributed to the strong uptick in initiatives and investments in this industry across the globe.
 Furthermore, the adoption of cloud-based services by government agencies, as well as of online learning and contactless payments, helped the market grow.
 Therefore, during the pandemic, the number of data management centers increased globally.
-For instance, in 2021, there were nearly 8,000 such centers around the world.
-Six countries—the U.S. (33%), the U.K. (5.7%), Germany (5.5%), China (5.2%), Canada (3.3%), and the Netherlands (3.4%)—had the majority of them.
+For instance, in 2021, there were nearly 8,000 such centers around the world, out of which around 33% are in the U.S. The IT sector is expected to spend approximately USD 222 billion in these facilities by the end of this year.

 Players in the global data center market are engaged in launching advanced hardware and software components.
 For instance;